MicahRallie/MicahRallie.project.github.io/README.md

 # PersonalProject
 This may be both a project and a test; see how well I can create a website without instruction.
 This is mainly for my own work.
-Currently, if a person other than me is reading this, you are either a hacker or just took my phone.
-I don't plan to make this public, but I might one day, so who knows.
+Currently, I don't know why anyone would be looking at this, so if you are, hello random person.
+Prepare for boredom, right now.
+Not much is here.